Project Length Custom Length

 Is a natural glass that forms from volcanic activity.
 The gemstone is made of the same minerals as granite, but cools so quickly when exposed to the air that the minerals do not have time to crystallise.
 Colors are black, red-brown, and dark gray.
 These volcanic stones can be found in Iceland, Italy, Japan, Java and the United States.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Black Obsidian Beading Glossary Gemstone Mahogany Obsidian Beading Glossary Gemstone Snowflake Obsidian
+Bead Glossary Gemstones Black Obsidian Bead Glossary Gemstones Mahogany Obsidian Bead Glossary Gemstones Snowflake Obsidian

 Above are examples of Black, Mahogany and Snowflake Obsidian.